 I have mixed feelings about this product.
 The comfortable, non-irritating formula that doesn’t feel heavy or sticky on my skin is what I absolutely like about this sunscreen.
 And it’s cruelty-free and vegan!

 However, it does get stuck in facial hair and isn’t very easy to blend into the skin.
-To wrap it up, I’d say if you’re tired of almost every sunscreen out there giving you burning face, you should give this one a try.
+To wrap it up, I’d say if you’re tired of almost every sunscreen out there giving you burning face and are under a tight budget, you should give this one a try.

 But I guess I’ll probably have to shell out extra bucks and explore the higher end sunscreens to find a cruelty-free formula that ticks all the boxes.